Statistics API

 Web client / Kindly Chat pages

-Lists most frequent web pages where interactions with the bot has happened.
-Returns top 3 pages by default, use limit parameter to request more results.
+Lists most frequent web pages where interactions with the bot have happened.
+Returns top 3 pages by default, use the limit parameter to request more results.

 Required parameters